Perry County Community Task Force

 Jennifer received her Bachelor of Science in Education and her Master of Art in Educational Technology from Southeast Missouri State University.
-Born and raised in Perryville, Jennifer decided to settle down here with her own family and pursue her passion of working with children.
+Born and raised in Perryville, Jennifer decided to settle down here with her own family and pursue her passion for working with children.
 In 2013, she joined the staff of the PCCTF.
-In her role of Support Associate, Jennifer is involved in all of the programs at the Task Force.
-Her primary focus is the LifeSkills program, in which she uses her education background to go in to all of the area schools and share the prevention message.
+In her role as Program Coordinator, Jennifer is involved in all of the programs at the Task Force.
+Her primary focus is the D.E.F.Y. program, in which she uses her education background to go into all of the area schools and share the prevention message.
 Jennifer loves being able to work with the youth in her community and connect with them as both a friend and mentor.

 "Live life to the fullest and make a difference along the way" is a motto Jessica strives to live by.
 Jessica received a Bachelor of Science in Criminal Justice from Southeast Missouri State University in 2007 with the passion to change the world.
 She worked hard to improve the lives of the people in her hometown and across the world by working first as a Crisis Advocate at the Regional Family Crisis Center, than as a Youth Specialist at the Division of Youth Services.
 Jessica volunteers much of her time with charities and organizations that focus on helping those in need, participating in mission trips and making the world a more positive place to live.
 Jessica has been employeed with the Perry County Community Task Forced since 2010, working with families to improve communication skills and strengthen family ties.
 She is also involved in all parent/youth activities provided by the Perry County Community Task Force and works extensively with the HALO program and Girls' Circle.